 Effective procurement management helps companies:

 - Control spending.
 Solve procurement bypass by creating a standardized process for all purchase requests to prevent invisible spending.

 - Improve process efficiency.
 With insight into key procurement data, easily identify opportunities to improve procurement workflows, negotiate on goods and services, and improve cost savings and profitability.

 - Develop better supplier relationships.
 Unlock hidden value by turning transactional relationships with suppliers into strategic business partnerships with a centralized supplier management database.

 - Strengthen supply assurance.
 This was a top priority for chief procurement officers, according to a Deloitte survey on top CPO priorities.

 Business profitability hinges on how well your procurement process is optimized.
 If the process is unstructured or if it has any gaps, it’s likely that critical updates, tasks, or deadlines will fall between the cracks, leading to short-term delays or costly long-term issues.
 But these gaps and additional key challenges that affect procurement management — such as communication, data management, and supplier management — can be easily solved with the right technology.

-Low-code software’s visual user interface makes it for business users to build, update, and connect processes without any knowledge of coding or adding to the IT backlog.
-With an end-to-end view of your procurement and purchasing processes, easily identify areas of improvement, eliminate procurement bypass, and automate any manual, paper-based tasks and workflows.
+No-code software’s visual user interface makes it for business users to build, update, and connect processes without any knowledge of coding or adding to the IT backlog.
+With an end-to-end view of your procurement and purchasing processes, easily identify areas of improvement, eliminate procurement bypass, and automate any manual procurement tasks and workflows.

-Here are some tips for leveraging a low-code automation solution at every step of the procurement process for optimized workflows.
+Here are some tips for leveraging a no-code automation solution at every step of the procurement process for optimized workflows.